selimnairb/EcohydroLib/README.txt

 Introduction
 ------------
 EcohydroLib provides a series of Python scripts for performing ecohydrology data preparation workflows.
 Workflow sub-components are orchestrated via a metadata persistence store provided by the ecohydrolib.metadata package.
 These scripts are built on top of a series of task-oriented APIs defined in the Python package EcohydroLib.
-The workflow scripts provide information needed to run a ecohydrology models, information such as: digital elevation model (DEM), soils, land cover, and vegetation leaf area index (LAI; NOT YET IMPLEMENTED), hydrology/meteorology point time series (e.g. streamflow discharge, precipitation, temperature;
+The workflow scripts provide tools for downloading and manipulating geospatial data needed to run a ecohydrology models, information such as: digital elevation model (DEM), soils, land cover, and vegetation leaf area index.
+These data can be drawn both from national spatial data infrastructure (NLCD, SSURGO) as well as custom local datasets.
-NOT YET IMPLEMENTED).
-By default these data are taken from national spatial data infrastructure (NLCD, SSURGO).
-However it is also possible to register custom datasets with the workflow metadata.

 A metadata store is used to orchestrate a series of workflow scripts used to prepare data for an ecohydrology model.
 The current